PardisTaghavi/PardisTaghavi.github.io/_pages/about.md

 **Pardis Taghavi**, Reza Langari, Gaurav Pandey

 <a href='https://github.com/PardisTaghavi/SwinMTL'> code</a>  |  <a href='https://arxiv.org/abs/2403.10662'> arxiv</a>
-- A simple but effective multi-task learning framework that allows concurrent depth estimation and semantic segmentation using a single camera and without compromising computational efficiency.
+- A simple and effective multi-task learning framework that allows concurrent depth estimation and semantic segmentation using a single camera and without compromising computational efficiency.

 </div>
 </div>